dogweather/forkful/content/en/python/dates-and-times/converting-a-date-into-a-string.md

   \ for\u2026"
 lastmod: '2024-03-13T22:44:59.718202-06:00'
 model: gpt-4-1106-preview
-summary: "Converting dates into strings changes a date object to a text format.
-Programmers\
+summary: Converting dates into strings changes a date object to a text format.
-  \ do this to display dates in a user-friendly way or to prepare them for\u2026"
 title: Converting a date into a string
 weight: 28
 ---